 Through listening well, offering compassion, support and education, it is my commitment to help you understand and accept the powerful emotions you are feeling and learn new ways of coping.
 You will be encouraged to restore healthful living habits such as setting a regular schedule for going to sleep and getting rest, making healthful food choices per your doctor and/or nutritionist, attending scheduled medical appointments and maintaining or creating a support system outside of therapy.

 Although I cannot make any promises about the effectiveness of psychotherapy, there are well-designed studies that document such benefits as a person's moods lifting from depression, fear, anger, anxiety and improved relationships as a result of learning more effective ways of communicating.
-In therapy you will have an opportunity to talk things out fully until your feelings are relieved or the problems are solved.
+In therapy you will have an opportunity to talk things out fully until your feelings are relieved or the problems are resolved.
 I am hopeful about the healing process and will enter our relationship with optimism about your ability to eventually find joy and meaning in your life.

 I look forward to hearing from you,